Iowa High School State Bowling Central

-Tickets to the Iowa high school state bowling tournament may be purchased online from GoFan or on-site for $10 per person.
+Tickets to the Iowa high school state bowling tournament are $10 per person.
+Tickets may be purchased online from GoFan or on-site in cash.

 All spectators at state-sponsored tournaments are required to wear shirts and shoes.
 Shirts must extend to the waist.
 Masks are not permitted.

 The following behaviors will result in immediate ejection from the facility:

 - Use of ‘laser light’ pens by a spectator

 - Disrespectful conduct, including profanity, obscene gestures or comments, offensive remarks of a sexual nature, or other actions that demean individuals or the event

 - Entering the contest area in protest or celebration

 - Physical confrontation involving contest officials, coaches/directors, contestants, or spectators

 - Use of artificial noisemakers, signs, or banners